detail from "Balancing Act"

 Linda H. Post

-The title painting of a recent solo show, "Balancing Act" is 49" x 42", oil on a wooden panel.
+The title painting of a solo show, "Balancing Act" is 49" x 42", oil on a wooden panel.
 This piece was transformed considerably from the original composition during it's painting; it once included additional figures and a different landscape.

 One of the first paintings that featured the striped tents of Chappaquiddick, "Blue Summers and Fleeting Castles" is 49"x42", oil on wood panel.
 The adolescent girls and young boys stand in sharp contrast to the foggy, atmospheric setting.
-What is the mysterious object at their feet?
+What is the hidden object at their feet?